 Under the hood

-Cluster management with Kubernetes and Wave
+Cluster management with Kubernetes and Ocean for Apache Spark

 Before Kubernetes was ready for big data deployments, users were managing their clusters with either the built-in Spark scheduler, Apache Mesos or Hadoop YARN.
 These cluster managers are replaced by Kubernetes, affording containers more efficiency, and bringing unified management to infrastructure.
 Kubernetes makes it easier to have multiple deployments without a dedicated cluster, unlike Spark with YARN.
 Applications can be run in isolation of each other while utilizing the same shared resources, and Kubernetes takes care of allocating Spark jobs to nodes.